awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 ### Permissions Policy<a name="enable_putlogevents_permissions_policy"></a>

-To grant an application permissions to write log events to CloudWatch from an Kinesis Data Analytics resource, you can use the following IAM permissions policy\.
+To grant an application permissions to write log events to CloudWatch from a Kinesis Data Analytics resource, you can use the following IAM permissions policy\.

 ```
 {